On the moments of random quantum circuits and robust quantum complexity: Preliminaries

 For any compact Lie group $G$, we denote by $\mu_G$ the uniform (left-Haar) measure on $G$.
 For a probability measure $\nu$ on $SU(2^k)$ with $k\leq n$, denote by $\nu_{i_1,\ldots,i_k}$ the embedding in $SU(2^n)$ on the tensor product of the qubits $i_1,\ldots,i_k$.
 The trace norm (or Schatten $1$-norm) of a matrix $A$ is denoted by $||A||_1:=\mathrm{Tr}[|A|]$, where $|A|=\sqrt{AA^{\dagger}}$ and its operator norm by $||A||_{\infty}$.

 We define the following standard model of random quantum circuits: \begin{definition}[Local random quantum circuits] Random quantum circuits are defined as a random walk on the unitary group $SU(2^n)$: Draw a Haar random unitary from $SU(4)$ and apply them to a randomly drawn pair $(i,i+1)$ of nearest neighbor qubits.
-We denote the corresponding measure on $SU(2^n)$ by $\nu_n$.
 Here, we impose periodic boundary conditions, i.e. we identify qubit $n+1$ and $1$.
-We also define $\mathcal{G}$-random quantum circuits over discrete gate sets $\mathcal{G}$, where we draw a random gate instead of a Haar random unitary from $SU(4)$. \end{definition} Up to minor adjustments, we can prove all our results also if the positions are drawn randomly from other architectures, such as all-to-all interactions or some $D$ dimensional grid.
+We also define $\nu$-random quantum circuits, where we draw the random gates from some probability measure $\nu$ on $SU(4)$.
+We denote the corresponding probability measure on $SU(2^n)$ by $\nu_{(n)}$. \end{definition} \begin{definition} We define a probability measure $\zeta$ on $SU(4)$: With probability $1/2$: Draw a gate from the group generated by $\mathrm{CNOT}$s on $2$ qubits.
+This is a finite group of $6$ elements that we denote by $\mathcal{Z}_2$.
+Also with probability $1/2$: Draw a gate $e^{\mathrm{i}\phi Z}\otimes \mathbbm{1}_2$ with $\phi$ uniformly distributed over $[0,2\pi]$. \end{definition} \begin{remark} We remark that it is not essential how the gates are drawn from the subgroup $\langle \mathrm{CNOT}_{1,2}, \mathrm{CNOT}_{2,1}\rangle\times \mathrm{Diag}_4\subset SU(4)$, where $\times$ denotes the element-wise multiplication and $\mathrm{Diag}_4$ is the subgroup of diagonal unitaries.
+In particular, drawing uniformly from this group would also yield the desired results. \end{remark}

 We use of the concept of moment operators of probability measures on the unitary group.
 These encode how the $t$-moments of the measure behave.
 More precisely, the matrix entries of